openstack/keystone/README.md

     $ ./bin/sampledata.sh

-The script calls keystone-manage to create the sample data
+The script calls keystone-manage to create the sample data.

-After starting keystone or runnign keystone-manage a keystone.db sqlite database should be created in the keystone folder.
+After starting keystone or running keystone-manage a keystone.db sqlite database should be created in the keystone folder.

 To run client demo (with all auth middleware running locally on sample service):